What we expect you to know

 You should know, what these terms mean and you should be able to explain them in your own words.

 microtubules . microfilaments . intermediate filaments . microfibrils . posttranslational modification . isotype .
 MAPs . kinesins . dyneins . myosins . coassembly . cosedimentation . preprophase band . phragmoplast . cortical microtubules . reinforcement mechanism . microtubule-microfibril hypothesis . katanin . lodging .

 1. How does the ratio between lateral and longitudinal stress change in a cylindrical cell, when the diameter doubles?

 2. Actin and microtubules often run in parallel.
 How many actin filaments are needed to completely cover one microtubule?

-3. When roots are treated with the microtubule-eliminating alkaloid colchicin, they look like shown in Figure B. Can you explain this?
+3. When roots are treated with the microtubule-eliminating alkaloid colchicin, they swell laterally just behind the root tip.
+Can you explain this?